x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 ### Semicolon

 Semicolons are optional.
-JavaScript treat a line break as a semicolon only when it can't parse the code without it.
+JavaScript treats a line break as a semicolon only when it can't parse the code without it.
 ```js
 var y = x + f
 ;(a+b).toString() // Defensive semicolon